awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + Service Broker endpoints
 + T\-SQL endpoints \(all operations using CREATE ENDPOINT are unavailable\)
 + WCF Data Services

+The following Microsoft SQL Server features have limited support on Amazon RDS:
++ Distributed Queries / Linked Servers\.
+For more information, see: [Implementing Linked Servers with Amazon RDS for Microsoft SQL Server](https://aws.amazon.com/blogs/database/implement-linked-servers-with-amazon-rds-for-microsoft-sql-server/)\.

 ## Multi\-AZ Deployments Using Microsoft SQL Server Mirroring or Always On<a name="SQLServer.Concepts.General.Mirroring"></a>